Are all scholarships need based?

-What is a Financial Aid Award Letter?
+What is a Financial Aid Award Notification?

-A Financial Aid Award Letter is a document a student receives upon acceptance to a college/university.
+A Financial Aid Award Notification, is a document a student receives upon acceptance to a college/university.
 This letter is sent from the Financial Aid Office of the college/university.
 The document outlines the cost of attendance and financial assistance for the student, and utilizes data from a student’s FAFSA application.
 The financial assistance outlined may include Federal/State grant awards, scholarships awarded, student loan eligibility, and work study eligibility.

 Financial Aid Award Notifications are required as part of the application process for all Community Foundation’s needs-based scholarships.
 Financial Aid Award Notifications are usually sent from a college/university Financial Aid Office to a prospective student in April.